Lokmanya Tilak Terminus–Madurai Express

-Lokmanya Tilak Terminus–Madurai Express is a Superfast train of the Indian Railways connecting in Mumbai, Maharashtra with in Tamil Nadu.
+Lokmanya Tilak Terminus–Madurai Express is a Superfast train of the Indian Railways connecting Lokmanya Tilak Terminus in Mumbai, Maharashtra with in Tamil Nadu.
 It is currently being operated with 11043/11044 train numbers on a weekly basis.
 From May 2021, it was converted into Superfast Express, with new timings.
 Also ICF coach were replaced by LHB coach.

 Service

 The 22101/Lokmanya Tilak Terminus–Madurai Express has an average speed of 49 km/h and covers 1694 km in 28 hrs 55 mins.
 22102/Madurai–Lokmanya Tilak Terminus Express has an average speed of 47 km/h and covers 1694 km in 28 hrs 40 mins.